Service of Process FAQs

 When standard service fails, next steps may include:

-There is no universal rule for the number of attempts, but courts expect reasonable effort.
+There is no national rule for the number of attempts, but courts require reasonable diligence.
 Most process servers aim for at least three tries at different times and locations.
 Judges may allow alternative service if those efforts are documented and unsuccessful.

 A registered agent must:

-• Receive legal documents and forward them to the business
+- Receive legal documents and forward them to the business promptly

-A person can try to avoid service, but they cannot legally refuse it.
-If someone refuses to accept documents, service may still be considered valid depending on how it was attempted.
+Individuals may try to avoid service, but they cannot legally refuse it.
+Courts may consider service valid even if documents are left nearby when someone refuses to accept them.
 Ignoring or dodging service can lead to serious legal consequences.

 Key facts about refusal: